M4n0zz/Gen1PokeScripts/README.md

 ###  ⚠ Warning
 The script selector has **limited space**, so it can’t hold all installable scripts at once.
-As a result, installing a new script usually replaces the previous one, unless you manually change the installation address in the .asm file and recompile it.
+As a result, installing a new script usually replaces the previous one, unless you manually change the installation address in the ``.asm`` file and recompile it.

-To fix this and give you access to almost every script at any time during the game, [BBMenu](https://github.com/M4n0zz/BBMenu) is now available.
+To solve this and give you access to almost every script at any time during the game, [BBMenu](https://github.com/M4n0zz/BBMenu) is here!